caggursoy/PuG2023/README.md

-# PuG2023 Posters Supplementary Webpage
+# PuG2023 Poster's Supplementary Webpage
-This is the repo for Çağatay Gürsoy's PuG2023 posters' supplementary webpage.
+This is the repo for Çağatay Gürsoy's PuG2023 poster's supplementary webpage.

 It is forked from Eliahu Horwitz's [template](https://github.com/eliahuhorwitz/Academic-project-page-template).